Learn More About EPA’s New PFAS Safe Drinking Water Standards

 With limited water availability in the arid west, it is increasingly necessary to manage both groundwater and surface water as a single management unit to protect senior water rights.
 However, there is an understandable reluctance on the part of some junior water rights holders to curtail water use that has gone unchecked for decades.

-One point of contention is whether the best available science supports the curtailment of a junior water right– does the best available science support a finding a specific groundwater use is depleting the source of a senior surface water right?
+One point of contention is whether the best available science supports the curtailment of a junior water right– does the best available science support finding a specific groundwater use is depleting the source of a senior surface water right?
 How much can a junior water rights holder still use and not affect the senior water rights?
 The Nevada State Engineer will determine what constitutes “best available science.”
 Is it a full-blown scientific model, or will something less suffice?

 A second point of contention has been whether the State Engineer has the authority to manage the waters of the State conjunctively.
 We finally have the answer: In January 2024, the Nevada Supreme Court issued its decision in Sullivan v.
 Lincoln County Water District recognizing the power of the State Engineer to conjunctively manage surface waters and groundwater.
 Case Nos.
 84739, 84741, 84742, 84809, 85137, 2024 Nev.
 LEXIS 4 (Jan.
 25, 2024).